Road signs in Ireland: Original design

-The original design (1983–1989) of Republic of Ireland motorway signs were a simpler version of the UK design.
-These signs were only ever in use on the M7 Naas Bypass and M1 Airport Motorway and only rare examples are still in situ.
+The original design (1983–1989) of Irish motorway signs were a simpler version of the UK design.
+These signs were only ever in use on the M7 Naas Bypass and M1 Airport Motorway.

-From 1989–2005, signs on motorways were nearly identical to that on UK motorways (but see new motorway signs, below); although in the Republic of Ireland, motorway junctions were not always numbered, or the number was not always signposted.
+From 1989 to 2005, signs on motorways were nearly identical to that on UK motorways, although in Ireland, motorway junctions were not always numbered, or the number was not always signposted.
 The sign at the actual exit, which in the UK shows the road number to be reached, was replaced by a flag sign with the destination instead.
 On the M50, in the case of junctions with national routes, the initial advance direction sign was replaced with a list of destinations for that national route.
-The 1989 design of signs can still be seen on older sections of the M4 and M7.

 2005-2007

 In 2005, upon the opening of the South Eastern Motorway section of the M50, the National Roads Authority erected new style gantry signs.
-The new signs retained typical colours and fonts but differed from older side of road signs in that they used separate overhead panels for each lane, headed with the route number in each case as well as new half-gantry signs closer to the exit.
+The new signs retained typical colours and fonts but differed from older style of road signs in that they used separate overhead panels for each lane, headed with the route number in each case as well as new half-gantry signs closer to the exit.
 The new signs were also erected on the N2 Finglas–Ashbourne scheme and N7 Clondalkin–Naas scheme.
 These were the first roads in Ireland where overhead gantry signs have been used as a matter of course, instead of just very major junctions.
 Drivers are given clear advanced warning 1 km ahead of an upcoming junction.
 A half gantry at the junction then directed them to their destination.
 The new style signs are visually clearer than older type signs with drivers able to read the gantry signs from a distance of approximately 300 m on a straight stretch of road.
 Despite their significant advantages, the new gantry signs caused confusion because the downward arrows over the left traffic lanes seemed to indicate to drivers that they should pull out into the right lane if they wish to continue on the motorway or dual carriageway, breaking the keep left rule.